whatsupmailbox/whatsupmailbox.github.io/_posts/2016-10-19-Sticky-Panduh-Sticker-Subscription-October-2016-Review.md

 **Paper Panduh** Freebie Planner Stickers

 More fox stickers with the fall theme!
+This sheet is also glossy and perfect to decorate your weekly schedule.

 <br>

 <i class="icon-exclamation-sign"></i> **My Thoughts:** What a nice and pleasant first package from the Sticky Panduh subscription!
 Although I was expecting a fall theme for the stickers, I definitely didn't think that it would all be foxes galore, lol.
 But still, they're cute and I will definitely use them in my planner.
-For the price, this is way cheaper than buying individual stickers on Etsy, so that's a win for me.
-I'm hoping the next package will bring more stickers that have the same theme throughout but not exactly the same.
+For the price, this is way cheaper than buying individual sticker sets on Etsy, so that's a win for me.
+I'm hoping the next package will bring more stickers that have the same theme throughout but not exactly the same type of stickers.
+Perhaps a sweater weather theme?
+That would be so perfect!
+Hint hint ;)

 Interested in subscribing?
-You can go to [www.panduhbox.com](http://www.panduhbox.com){:target="_blank"} to start receiving their monthly planner boxes!
-Subscribe before the 15th to get the current month's box.
+You can go to [www.panduhbox.com](http://www.panduhbox.com){:target="_blank"} to start receiving their monthly sticker package!